wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

         <group>authentication_failures,pci_dss_11.4,pci_dss_10.2.4,pci_dss_10.2.5,gdpr_IV_35.7.d,gdpr_IV_32.2,hipaa_164.312.b,nist_800_53_SI.4,nist_800_53_AU.14,nist_800_53_AC.7,</group>
       </rule>

-This rule **5712** is a special kind of child rule to rule **5710**.
+The rule **5712** is a special kind of child rule to rule **5710**.

-It will only fire if rule **5710** fires on events involving the same source IP at least eight times in a **120** second period.
+It is only triggered if its parent rule, **5710**, fires on events involving the same source IP at least eight times in a **120** second period.

 The severity level of this rule is higher (10) than the previous one (only 5) because a cluster of SSH login failure attempts from the same source is commonly a sign of a brute force attack.

-This kind of rule is correlating multiple events over time and is thus called a "composite" rule.
+This kind of rule is correlating multiple events over time and is thus called a ``composite rule``.

 Testing the rules with ossec-logtest
 ------------------------------------